 What is the data that we have?
 How are we performing in terms of overall profitability?
 How are our occupancy levels?
 What are our marketing costs?
 How much are we paying for these customers?
 Are we managing these costs effectively?

-As a good operator, your technology should allow you to manage these datasets seamlessly.
+As a good operator, your technology should let you manage these datasets in one place.
 Investors and owners are going to want to see that data to learn and understand what partners are best to work with going forward.

 Flex 3.0 is about the integration of the experience across a much broader range of products than just office space – this could be amenities, event space, smart suites spec suites, the traditional lease space as well!
 Flex 3.0 is truly a fully integrated workspace experience!